victor-gurbani/JuFo2026/Article.md

 - **Axis interpretation** – Composer centroids land at roughly Mozart (−2.05, 0.82, −0.45), Bach (−0.27, −1.06, −0.91), Chopin (0.41, −0.02, 0.47), and Debussy (1.92, 0.26, 0.90) in (PC1, PC2, PC3) space.
 PC1 is dominated by harmonic density, leap ratio, diminished/“other” chord share, and dissonance usage: Debussy races toward +PC1 because of chromatic harmonies and saturated sonorities, Mozart anchors the negative side with diatonic clarity, Bach stays near the origin thanks to dense harmony offset by contrapuntal consonance, and Chopin falls between eras.
 PC2 contrasts average duration and downbeat emphasis (positive loadings) with notes-per-beat and micro-density (negative).
 Mozart’s long phrases and metric regularity push him upward, Bach’s relentless note stream drives him downward, and Chopin/Debussy hover near zero because they blend long singing lines with ornamental bursts.
 PC3 rewards oblique motion, cross-rhythms, rhythmic entropy, and registral span while penalising parallel motion; Debussy and Chopin therefore sit well above the plane, whereas Mozart and Bach remain below it.
 - **Why 2D collapses** – Each composer’s footprint spans σ≈1.7–2.4 units per axis, so projecting onto PC1×PC2 hides key contrasts: without PC3, the Chopin/Debussy ridge folds over the classical pair, Bach’s negative PC2 tail overlaps Chopin’s centre, and Mozart’s separation relies on the vertical lift contributed by contrapuntal motion.
 The 3D view restores the layout observed in MuseScore: Mozart and Bach occupy different “slots” along PC2 while remaining distinct on PC1, Chopin bridges toward Debussy through shared chromatic density, and Debussy separates further by soaring along PC3.
 - **Musical reading** – Chopin’s blend of classical scaffolding and Romantic colour explains his midpoint.
 Harmonically he shares chromatic mediants, extended dominants, and sustained pedal pitches with Debussy, which drives him positive on PC1 and lifts PC3 through oblique motion and cross-rhythms.
 Yet his phrases still cadence like Mozart’s, with balanced periods and clear tonal gravity, keeping his downbeat emphasis and notes-per-beat near the classical mean.
 Debussy abandons that anchor: stacked planing chords, modal mixture, unresolved dissonances, and layered polyrhythms max out every chromatic and independence metric, pushing him into a distinct “third slot” beyond Chopin.
 Bach conversely pairs dense harmony with strict counterpoint, leaving him closer to the origin on PC1 and deep in negative PC2, while Mozart’s diatonic clarity and metrical poise hold the opposite corner.
+- **Outlier spotlight** – One Mozart entry, *Sonata in B♭ K 570 – I*, sits noticeably apart in both PCA and t-SNE.
+None of its individual features are extreme, but the combination of very stepwise melodic motion (high conjunct/low leap ratios), a large share of “other” harmonic sonorities flagged by the analyser, and abundant passing/appoggiatura dissonances nudges it to PC1 ≈ −2.5.
+With only a few genuine neighbours in the 36-piece Mozart set, t-SNE (perplexity = 30) exaggerates that spacing and pushes the point toward the periphery.
+We confirmed the MusicXML has complete metadata and solo-piano scoring; the separation is musical, not a data bug, though we plan a follow-up review with Olivia to make sure the chord labelling of the planed passages isn’t overstating the “other” bucket.

 ### Annotated MusicXML
 - `python3 src/annotate_musicxml.py --mxl <path> --output figures/annotated/<name>.mxl` colour-codes the original score: passing tones (orange), appoggiaturas (violet), other dissonances (red), and residual dissonant chord members (light red).
 Each flagged note gains a lyric label (e.g., `passing_tone`), and dissonant chords receive `dissonant-chord` text for quick filtering.
 Every harmonic slice additionally gains a chord symbol (reflecting the concert spelling) whose lyric carries the Roman numeral when analysis succeeds, otherwise a descriptive fallback.
 Chromatic or unclassified chords are tinted turquoise with a `chromatic-chord` lyric so they jump off the page.